watcher00090/chinese_checkers/README.md

 <h>Rust Chinese Checkers Project</h>

-To build for a specific architecture, run the command:
+To build for a specific architecture, run the command***:

 ```cargo build --all-features --target <TRIPLE>```